INTERNATIONAL TEACHING ASSISTANT EXAM

 When is the ITA Exam offered?

-The ITA Exam is typically administered three times per academic year: once before the Fall semester (early August), once before the Spring semester (early January), and once after the Spring semester (early May).
+The ITA Exam is typically administered three times per academic year: once the Tuesday before the Fall semester (early August), once the Tuesday before the Spring semester (early January), and once the Tuesday after Finals in the Spring semester (early May).
+The ITA Exam is offered only on this day in August, January, and May, and is offered only in-person.

 How do I register for the ITA Exam?